samuel1/audio_mode/README.md

 The second option is to write a script yourself that loads and links the apps you want.
 The script must block until you want audio mode to end.
 You can run it with `./audio_mode.sh script /path/to/my/script.sh`

 The function `setup_guitarix()` within audio_mode.sh is an example of this.
-And shows how to get the advantages of live rebooting and 'auto-closing' audio_mode when you quit an app.
+And shows how to get the advantages of live rebooting, and 'auto-closing' audio_mode when you quit an app.
 Try it with `./audio_mode.sh guitarix`.
 Note that it assumes you're starting jack separately, or from within guitarix

 ### Extra help
-First check your configuration, try [realtimeconfigquickscan](https://github.com/raboof/realtimeconfigquickscan), and follow through what it says
+Check your configuration with [realtimeconfigquickscan](https://github.com/raboof/realtimeconfigquickscan), and follow through what it says

 If you'd like/need to edit audio_mode.sh, then see http://wiki.linuxaudio.org/wiki/system_configuration for excellent information.
 Though I hope this script gets you a long way to one-click x-run freeness